 Stop the Pain and Conflict so you can feel Connected, Safe, and Appreciated in your Relationship

-Perhaps you feel defeated by your marriage or frustrated that you can’t fix it.
+Perhaps you feel defeated by your relationship or frustrated that you can’t fix it.
 Do you feel guilty or ashamed for the way things are going or have gone in the past?
 Or maybe you are angry, wounded or hurt by your partner’s words or actions.
 Are you exhausted and lost trying to fix your relationship, or simply overwhelmed, stuck or discouraged when things don’t change…again?
 Are you desperate for help and answers?

 Many couples are sick of fighting about parenting, sex, money and/or in-laws…the same issues, over and over.
 They can predict how an argument will go…before it even starts.
 Often couples fall into cycles where one partner often tries desperately to engage in conversation whereas the other often withdraws in silence.
 They try to resolve their relationship issues, to no avail, no matter how hard they try.
 They vow to change, only to return to their predictable patterns.
 Finally, they often wonder if it will ever get better, if it is worth the pain, or if they should just separate or divorce.